akshat-jjain/Google-Cloud-Traning/Set up and Configure a Cloud Environment in Google Cloud: Challenge Lab | logbook/README.md

 Create a 2 node cluster (n1-standard-4) called griffin-dev, in the griffin-dev-wp subnet, and in the zone us-east1-b.

-1. In the Cloud Console, navigate to Kubernetes Engine > Clusters.
+1. In the Cloud Console, navigate to `Kubernetes Engine > Clusters`.
-2. Click Create cluster.
+2. Click `Create cluster`.
 3. In the Cluster basics tab, configure:
-   - Name: griffin-dev
+   - Name: `griffin-dev`
-   - Zone: us-east1-b
+   - Zone: `us-east1-b`

-4. In the left pane, click default-pool under NODE POOLS and set
+4. In the left pane, click default-pool under `NODE POOLS` and set
-   - Number of nodes: 2
+   - Number of nodes: `2`
-5. Click Nodes Under default-pool, and set
+5. Click Nodes Under `default-pool`, and set
-   - Machine type: n1-standard-4
+   - Machine type: `n1-standard-4`
-7. Go to the Network tab, set
+7. Go to the `Network` tab, set
-   - Network: griffin-dev-vpc
+   - Network: `griffin-dev-vpc`
-   - Node subnet: griffin-dev-wp
+   - Node subnet: `griffin-dev-wp`
-8. Networking settings for new Kubernetes cluster griffin-dev
+8. Networking settings for new Kubernetes cluster `griffin-dev`
-9. Click CREATE.
+9. Click `CREATE`.

 ## Task 6: Prepare the Kubernetes cluster